Ritika6patel/Python-Driven-UI-for-Advanced-SQL-Database-Operations-/README.md

      ├── sql_scripts/           # Database schema, procedures, and views
      ├── requirements.txt       # Dependencies
      └── README.md              # Project documentation

+ ## 🧭 Summary

+ This project redefines how organizations interact with their databases — turning backend complexity into an intuitive, code-free experience.
+By combining Python’s interactivity and      SQL’s robustness, it bridges the gap between data systems and real-world business needs.

+"Technology should simplify complexity — not create more of it."

+ Python-Driven UI for Advanced SQL Database Operations is a step toward that future — where data is not just stored, but truly used, understood, and accessible to everyone.

 ## 🎥 Demo Image/Screenshot
  Dashboard looks like.-![alt text](https://github.com/username/repo/assets/image.png)